alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 </body>
 ```

-To make things a bit nicer and more fun, we‘ll also…
+To make things a bit nicer and more fun, we’ll also…

 - Add a clickable label to replace the not-so-fun checkbox